Business software meets business intelligence.

 The long and winding road from idea to execution.

 From the beginning it was clear Docket was going to be an ambitious project.
 The founders had a clear direction and drive to make it a reality.
-We jumped in quickly on a creating a complete visual style guide, to experience and interface design, there was plenty of work to do.
+We jumped in quickly on creating a complete visual style guide, to experience and interface design; there was plenty of work to do.

-Within a few weeks, we had landed on clean and simple logo mark and type to represent not only the name, but something that could also extend itself to Doc, the AI powered assistant inside the app.
+Within a few weeks, we had landed on a clean and simple logo mark and type to represent not only the name, but something that could also extend itself to Doc, the AI powered assistant inside the app.

 A few good things.

 We were prepared early on that this idea was going to either succeed or fail on the back of just a handful of core features.
 We had imagined building an entire management system that would allow business owners greater insight into the health of their company, and even started mocking up what that could look like.

 It wasn’t until several months into the project that we took a step back, interviewed several service-based business owners, and realized they really only wanted a few things.
 So we put our nose down and got to work.